-A potential defence to sexual assault is that the accused had a “mistaken belief in consent.”
-This defence arises in situations where the accused legitimately and reasonably believed that the complainant was consenting at the time of the alleged assault.
+A potential defence to sexual assault charges is that the accused had a “mistaken belief in consent.”
+When determining whether an accused person is guilty of sexual assault, the Court considers consent.

 First, the defence lawyer must consider the subjective mental state of the accused at the time that the alleged offence was committed.
 The lawyer must ascertain the information known to the accused, and consider not only what the accused actually knew at the time of the sexual act, but what they ought to have known.

-In general, if a defendant tells his or her criminal defence lawyer that they believed the complainant was consenting, the defence lawyer will want to raise this denfence.
+In general, if a defendant tells his or her criminal defence lawyer that they believed the complainant was consenting, the defence lawyer will want to raise this defence.

 The defence lawyer must also consider the objective component of the defence of mistaken belief before he or she will raise the defence.